Deltares/rtc-tools/GOVERNANCE.md

 - **Review Requirements**: All pull requests must be reviewed by at least one maintainer or committer before being merged.
 The Technical Steering Committee (TSC) may require additional reviews for significant or controversial changes.
 - **Consensus and Voting**: The project aims to operate by consensus.
 If consensus cannot be reached, the TSC may call a vote as described in the [Technical Charter](CHARTER.md).
-- **Documentation**: All breaking changes must be accompanied by updates to the documentation and clear migration instructions for users.
 - **Release Approval**: The TSC approves releases containing MAJOR version changes or backwards-incompatible changes before the first release candidate (rc1).
 The Release Manager coordinates approval following [TSC Voting](#tsc-voting) procedures.
 MINOR and PATCH releases may proceed without TSC approval unless backwards-incompatible.

 ### Linear History